simonjosefsson/graphwalker.org/content/docs/gw_model_syntax.md

 The objective of the model, is to express the expected behavior of the system under test.
 To do so, we use a [directed graph], in which a vertex (or a node) represents some desired state, and the edges (arcs, arrows, transitions) represents whatever actions we need to do in order to achieve that desired state.

 For example, let's take a web site that requires authentication before we can access the sites content.
-Designing a test, using a directed graph, it might look like this:
+Designing a test, using a directed graph, might look like this:

 ![alt text](/content/images/example1.jpg "Simple example 1")